docs.rockarch.org

 2. Connect KryoFlux to the FRED using the USB port in the back of the tower.

 3. Connect the drive to power.
 Important!
-Never ever connect or remove the floppy data cable while the drive and/or the board are still powered.
+Never connect or remove the floppy data cable while the drive and/or the board are still powered.
 Power always comes last!
-You are connecting two systems with different grounds, so ground (connected via the floppy data cable) must always come first.
+You are connecting two systems with different grounds, so the ground (connected via the floppy data cable) must always come first.
 Always make the drive – board - connection first, then plug the power (PSU & USB).

 4. Always unplug and disconnect from mains when not in use!
 Do not leave unattended!

-5. When switching between drives (e.g. from imaging 3 1/2 inch disks to 5 1/4 inch disks) the drive will need to be calibrated.
+5. When switching between drives (e.g. from imaging 3 1/2 inch disks to 5 1/4 inch disks), the drive will need to be calibrated.

 To calibrate using the command line: